How to find Cheap rental cars in Hawaii (updated 2023)

 Check services you might already have with AAA, Costco and AARP.

-Other important tips to a car rental on the islands
+Other important tips to a car rentals and saving costs

 Locally on the islands, you can check Facebook groups for each island Marketplace or Craigslist with private owners.